exasol/release-droid/doc/design.md

 Needs: impl

+### Release Guide

+#### Target audience
+`dsn~target-audience~1`

+RD detects the defined target audience for releases of the current project from central project overview at https://github.com/exasol/project-overview/blob/main/projects.yaml.

+Covers:
+* `req~target-audience-for-annnouncing-the-release~1`

+Needs: impl

+#### Aggregate data
+`dsn~aggregate-data~1`

+RD aggregates data from appropriate sources in order to fill the content of the release guide.

+Covers:
+* `req~channels-for-announcing-the-release~1`

+Needs: impl

+#### Release Guide Channels
+`dsn~release-guide-channels~1`

+For each channel the release guide contains all required data.

+Covers:
+* `req~channels-for-announcing-the-release~1`

+Needs: impl

+#### Configure Actual URLs
+`dsn~configure-actual-urls~1`

+User can configure actual URLs for channels and publication pages in separate configuration files.

+Rationale:
+* Hide confidential data such as URLs inside the company's intranet.
+* Adapt to changes of processes or tools in the future without code changes.

+Needs: impl

 ### Release Preparations

 #### Prepare Checksum
 `dsn~prepare-checksum~1`

 RD prepares a checksum for each deliverable and store it in the GitHub artifactory.